trasse/OpSeF-IV/annotatorj-opsef/README.md

 To use this functionality, a trained keras U-Net model must be provided.
 The default location is the */plugins/models/* folder of your ImageJ/Fiji installation or the standalone release of this plugin.
 The default names of the model and config file are *model_real.json* and *model_real_weights.h5*.
 You can change these names and the path in the file *AnnotatorJconfig.txt* automatically created when first running the plugin, in the default */plugins/models/* folder.

-An example pre-trained model trained on nucleus images can be downloaded from the [Downloads](https://bitbucket.org/biomag/annotatorj/downloads/models.zip) page of this repository.
+An example pre-trained model trained on nucleus images can be downloaded from the [Downloads](https://bitbucket.org/biomag/annotatorj/downloads/models.zip) page of the [original repository](https://bitbucket.org/biomag/annotatorj) or from [releases](https://github.com/trasse/OpSeF-IV/releases/tag/v0.0.1).
 You can also train a new one on your own data in e.g. Python and save it with this code block:

 ```python